schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 B. We can combine more "if" and "if...else" blocks by nesting one into the other.

-C. We can nest the "if" and "if...else" blocks so that  sooner or later they can be evaluated to true.
+C. We can nest the "if" and "if...else" blocks so that  sooner or later they can be evaluated to True.

 D. We can use consecutive loops.